On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers

-\emph{Why has the fit-on-the-test view on evaluation not been exploited before?} We guess this is due to the following potential concerns: \begin{enumerate} \item Due to inevitable overfitting (or the generalisation gap) in any fitting process, we are bound to get our estimated $\ch$ closer to the observed labels than $c^*_f$ is, hence harming our capability of estimating \inserted{the true calibration error} $\vert c^*_f(\ph)-\ph\vert$; \item By choosing a particular family $\cC$ of functions to be used during the fitting process, we would misjudge the calibration error in the cases where $c^*_f$ is not in this family. \end{enumerate} It seems impossible to fully solve both problems at the same time: a more restrictive set of functions helps against overfitting and alleviates the first problem, but increases the second problem; a bigger set of functions helps against the second problem, but increases overfitting.
+As the idea of using plug-in estimation is almost trivial, one might wonder why it has not been introduced before.
+We guess this is partly due to the following potential concerns: \begin{enumerate} \item Due to inevitable overfitting (or the generalisation gap) in any fitting process, we are bound to get our estimated $\ch$ closer to the observed labels than $c^*_f$ is.
+This bias can harm our capability of estimating the true calibration error $\vert c^*_f(\ph)-\ph\vert$; \item By choosing a particular family $\cC$ of functions to be used during the fitting process, we would potentially misjudge the calibration error in the cases where $c^*_f$ is not in this family. \end{enumerate} It seems impossible to fully solve both problems at the same time: a more restrictive set of functions helps against overfitting and alleviates the first problem, but increases the second problem; a bigger set of functions helps against the second problem, but increases overfitting.
 However, our experiments demonstrate that good tradeoffs are possible, using flexible families but still with relatively few parameters.

-The \inserted{classical} binning-based ECE might seem to sidestep this problem and instead of estimating $c^*_f$ at all given points, it performs the comparison of bin averages $\pb$ and $\yb$.
-Perhaps surprisingly though, it is possible to show that the binning-based ECE can also be seen as a fit-on-the-test calibration measure for a particular family of functions $\cC$ with \inserted{the Brier score (MSE) as the loss function}, and thus the above concerns are valid for \inserted{the standard} ECE \modified{as well}.
+The classical binning-based ECE might seem to sidestep this problem and instead of estimating $c^*_f$ at all given points, it performs the comparison of bin averages $\pb$ and $\yb$.
+Perhaps surprisingly though, it can be proved (see the next subsection) that the binning-based ECE can also be seen as a fit-on-test estimator of calibration error for a particular family of functions $\cC$ with the Brier score (MSE) as the loss function.
+Therefore, the above concerns are valid for the standard binning-based ECE as well.